 Astilbe Buch.-Ham. ex D.Don is the correct and accepted scientific name for the genus.
 It was described by David Don in Prodromus Florae Nepalensis in 1825.
 It was previously named and described by Francis Buchanan-Hamilton and later published by Mr. Don giving reference to Buchanan-Hamilton.

 I bought my first Astilbe from Lowe’s in 2010 in Mississippi, but I left it behind when I moved back to Missouri.
 Then in 2014, I bought another one from Lowe’s.
 I have told myself many times “NO MORE” plants without names.
 Well, I knew what an Astilbe was and the pot did have a label… It was the wrong label and I didn’t notice until I returned home.
 The label was for a completely different plant.
 SO, I don’t know what cultivar mine is, but it only grows to about 10-12″ tall when it isn’t in flower.
-It is pink, which I didn’t know when I bought it because it wasn’t flowering at the time.
-If I had have known it was going to be pink, I probably wouldn’t have bought it.
-It is strange, but a lot of the unlabeled plants I have bought have been pink!
+I am not a pink person, but this one is OK.

 There are a lot of Astilbe cultivars on the market today and some of the species names and their cultivars are: